RPGroup-PBoC/mscl_survival/doc/section_3_results.md

-#

 ## RESULTS ##

 ### Quantifying the single-cell MscL copy number ###

 &nbsp;&nbsp;&nbsp;&nbsp;The principal goal of this work is to examine the contribution of a single mechanosensitive channel species to cell survival under a hypo-osmotic shock.
-While this procedure could be performed for for any species of channel, we chose MscL as it is the most well characterized and the most abundant species in *E. coli*.
+While this procedure could be performed for any species of channel, we chose MscL as it is the most well characterized and the most abundant species of mechanosensitive channel in *E. coli*.
 To probe the contribution of MscL alone, we generated an *E. coli* strain in which all seven known mechanosensitive channel genes were deleted from the chromosome.
 A single copy of an *mscL* gene encoding an MscL super-folder GFP (sfGFP) fusion was then integrated back into the chromosome, removing fluctuations in gene copy number as a contributor to noise in gene expression.
-Fluorescent protein fusions have been frequently been used to study MscL and have been shown through electrophysiology to function identically to the native MscL protein, allowing us to confidently draw conclusions about the role this channel plays in wild-type cells from our measurements.
+Fluorescent protein fusions have frequently been used to study MscL and have been shown through electrophysiology to function identically to the native MscL protein, allowing us to confidently draw conclusions about the role this channel plays in wild-type cells from our measurements. [@bialecka-fornal2012;
-[@bialecka-fornal2012; @norman2005].
+@norman2005].

  &nbsp;&nbsp;&nbsp;&nbsp;To modulate the number of MscL channels per cell, we developed a series of Shine-Dalgarno (SD) sequence mutants which were